Understanding Hidden Homeownership Costs Beyond Your Mortgage Payment

 - Plumbing emergencies ($500–$3,000)

-Successful homeownership requires understanding and planning for all associated costs, not just your mortgage payment.
-In metro Atlanta and Chicago markets, the total cost of homeownership can be 30-50% higher than your monthly mortgage payment alone.
+Successful homeownership requires understanding and planning for all associated costs—not just your mortgage payment.
+Across many real estate markets, the total cost of homeownership can be 30–50% higher than the monthly mortgage payment alone.

 - Mortgage principal and interest